 Who develops flashes, floaters and haloes?

 Most people will notice occasional floaters, as there are often small opacities and crystals in the vitreous.
-Because more marked floaters, together with flashes and haloes, are mostly caused by conditions occurring naturally in older eyes, most people who experience them are older.
-This usually means over 60 years of age, although occasional floaters are not uncommon in people in their 40s and 50s.
+Because more marked floaters, together with flashes and haloes, are mostly caused by conditions occurring naturally in older eyes, most people who experience them are over 60 years of age, although occasional floaters are not uncommon in people in their 40s and 50s.

 Children and young adults may also experience flashes, floaters and haloes, particularly if there has been trauma or surgery to the eye or if they have other existing eye disease.
 These might include inflammatory conditions of the eye like uveitis, and conditions which can affect the retina like sickle cell disease and the form of retinopathy that can affect very premature babies.